mySleepButton® Press Kit

 The mySleepButton press kit can be downloaded here.

-- Global TV News BC for video recording of Luc Beaudoin for their 6 O’clock newscast: Linda Aylesworth interviewing cognitive scientist/inventor/co-founder, Dr. Beaudoin (May 9, 2014).
+- Global TV News BC video recording of Luc P. Beaudoin for their 6 O’clock newscast: Linda Aylesworth interviewing cognitive scientist/inventor/co-founder, Dr. Beaudoin (2014-05-09).

 - Radio interview: Aaron Rand Show of CJAD 800 interviewed Beaudoin about the cognitive shuffle (July 20, 2016).

 - 2017-04-30.
 We look forward to making some new announcements about the cognitive shuffle/ serial diverse imagining, and the research on them.

 mySleepButton® and CogSci Apps Corp. co founder, Dr. Luc P. Beaudoin, have frequently featured in the media and news.